-The example included in this section analyses the two-dimensional frictionless Hertz contact problem considering small elastic deformations.
-It consists in an infinitely long half cylinder body with radius R=1, that it is deformable and whose material is linear elastic, with Young's modulus E=1 and Poisson's ratio $\nu=0.3$.
-A uniform pressure P=0.003 is applied on the top face of the cylinder while the curved surface contacts against a horizontal rigid plane (see Figure 1(a)).
+The first example included in this section analyses the two-dimensional frictionless Hertz contact problem considering small elastic deformations.
+It consists in a infinitely long half cylinder body with radius R = 1, that it is deformable and whose material is linear elastic, with Young's modulus E = 1 and Poisson's ratio $\nu = 0.3$.
+A uniform pressure P = 0.003 is applied on the top face of the cylinder while the curved surface contacts against a horizontal rigid plane (see Figure 1(a)).
 Taking into account the test symmetry and the ideally infinite length of the cylinder, the problem is modelled as 2D quarter of disc with proper boundary conditions.

-Under the hypothesis that the contact area is small compared to the cylinder dimensions, the Hertz's analytical solution (see [13]) predicts that the contact region is an infinitely long band whose width is 2a, being $a = \sqrt{8R^2P(1-\nu^2)/\pi E}$.
-Thus, the normal pressure, that follows an elliptical distribution along the width direction r, is $p(r) = p_0 \sqrt{1 - r^2/a^2}$, where the maximum pressure, at the central line of the band (r=0), is $p_0 = 4RP/\pi a$.
-For the geometrical, material and load data chosen in this numerical test, the characteristic values of the solution are a=0.083378 and $p_0=0.045812$.
+Under the hypothesis that the contact area is small compared to the cylinder dimensions, the Hertz's analytical solution (see [15, 20]) predicts that the contact region is an infinitely long band whose width is 2a, being $a = \sqrt{8R^2P(1-\nu^2)/\pi E}$.
+Thus, the normal pressure follows an elliptical distribution along the width direction r that is $p(r) = p_0\sqrt{1-r^2/a^2}$, where the maximum pressure, at the central line of the band (r=0), is $p_0 = 4RP/\pi a$.
+For the geometrical, material and load data chosen in this numerical test, the characteristic values of the solution are a = 0.083378 and $p_0 = 0.045812$.
 Notice that, as required by Hertz's theory hypotheses, a is sufficiently small compared to R.

 It is important to remark that, despite the fact that Hertz's theory provides a full description of the contact area and the normal contact pressure in the region, it does not describe analytically the deformation of the whole elastic domain.
-Therefore, for all the test cases hereinafter, the L^2 error norm and H^1 error semi-norm of the displacement obtained numerically are computed taking a more refined solution as a reference.
-For this bidimensional test case, the mesh size of the refined solution h{ref} is such that, for all the discretizations, $4h{ref} \leq h$, where h is the size of the mesh considered.
+Therefore, for all the test cases hereinafter, the L^2 and H^1 error norms of the displacement obtained numerically are computed taking a mored refined solution as a reference.
+For this bidimensional test case, the mesh size of the refined solution h{ref} is such as, for all the discretizations, $4h{ref} \leq h$, where h is the size of the mesh considered.
 Additionally, as it is shown in Figure 1(a), the mesh is finer in the vicinity of the potential contact zone.
-The knot vector values are defined such that 80% of the knot spans are located within 10% of the total length of the knot vector.
+The knot vector values are defined such 80% of the knot spans are located within 10% of the total length of the knot vector.

 In particular, the analysis of this example focuses on the effect of the interpolation order on the quality of contact stress distribution.
-Thus, in Figure 1(b) we compare the pressure reference solution. with the Lagrange multiplier values computed at the control points, i.e. its constant values, and a post-processing which consists in a P1 re-interpolation.
+Thus, in Figure 1(b) we compare the pressure reference solution and the obtained Lagrange multipliers evaluated at the control points or obtained by

+(a) Stress magnitude distribution for the undeformed mesh. (b) Analytical and n a post-processing which consists in a P1 re-interpolation.
 The dimensionless contact pressure p/p_0 is plotted respect to the normalized coordinate r/a.
-The results are very good: the maximum pressure computed and the pressure distribution, even across the boundary of the contact region (on the contact and non contact zones), are close to the analytical solution.
+The agreement is very good, also the solution near the maximum pressure and near the edge of contact region across contact and non contact zone.

-- (a) Stress magnitude distribution for the undeformed mesh. - (b) Analytical and numerical contact pressure.
+(b) Analytical and numerical contact pressure.